How to Strategize an Amicable Divorce

 Divorce does not have to be a costly, drawn out battle.
 Sometimes relationships simply fall apart and I would be happy to help you pick up the pieces and put your life back together.

-Regan Wilson is a Shareholder Attorney at Dickinson Law practicing primarily in family law and general civil litigation.
+Regan Conder is a Shareholder Attorney at Dickinson Law practicing primarily in family law and general civil litigation.
 To contact her or for more information on her practice, click here.

 Questions, Contact us today.

 The material, whether written or oral (including videos) that is posted on the various blogs of Dickinson Law is not intended, nor should it be construed or relied upon, as legal advice.
 The opinions expressed in the various blog posting are those of the individual author, they may not reflect the opinions of the firm.
 Your use of the Dickinson Law blog postings does NOT create an attorney-client relationship between you and Dickinson, Mackaman, Tyler & Hagen, P.C. or any of its attorneys.
 If specific legal information is needed, please retain and consult with an attorney of your own selection.